ArgonDesign/afiddle/google_cloud_deploy.md

 $ kubectl set image deployment/afiddle-web afiddle-web=gcr.io/argon-design/afiddle:V<n+1>
 ```

 Finally, delete the previous tagged image to avoid it taking up space in the cloud.
 The best way to do this is from the web console https://console.cloud.google.com/gcr/images/argon-design.
+If you want to do this from the command line, first get the 12-digit digest of the image you want to delete from `gcloud container images list-tags gcr.io/argon-design/afiddle` and then use `gcloud container images delete --force-delete-tags gcr.io/argon-design/afiddle@sha256:<digest-12-digits>` and confirm with `Y` at the prompt.

 Deleting Everything on GCP